Roberto Pannunzi: Third arrest, in Colombia

-On July 5, 2013, he was captured again in a shopping mall in Bogota, in a joint operation between the Colombian police and the DEA.
+On 5 July 2013, he was captured again in a shopping mall in Bogotá, in a joint operation between the Colombian police and the DEA.
 He was immediately deported to Italy to prevent a lengthy extradition procedure, to serve a 16 1/2-year sentence in Italy.
-"He is the biggest cocaine importer in the world," said Nicola Gratteri, deputy chief prosecutor in Reggio Calabria, when he was detained.
+"He is the biggest cocaine importer in the world", said Nicola Gratteri, deputy chief prosecutor in Reggio Calabria, when he was detained.
 "He is the only one who can organise purchases and sales of cocaine shipments of 3,000 kilos and up."
-According to crime writer Saviano "he was a sort of Copernicus of cocaine.
+According to crime writer Saviano, "he was a sort of Copernicus of cocaine.
 He changed the way the business works, he understood the new dynamics of the cocaine market."